Every single year

 One pound at a time.

-PikaThrift is a student-run non-profit that collects textile waste from beaches before it reaches the ocean, washes and sorts every item, then sells clean clothing cheaply to thrift shops so low-income families can afford quality clothes.
-Every dollar we earn goes right back into more cleanups.
+Pikathrift is a student-run non-profit built around UN SDG Goal 12: Responsible Consumption and Production.
+We collect textile waste from beaches before it reaches the ocean, wash and sort every item, then sell clean clothing cheaply to thrift shops so low-income families can afford quality clothes.
+By giving discarded clothes a second life, we reduce waste, fight fast fashion, and put every dollar back into more cleanups.

 1%